jqno/jqno.github.io/_posts/2024-01-10-about-fonts.md

 ---
 title: "About fonts"
 tags:
   - font
   - typography
   - blog
-excerpt: In which I fall into a typographic rabbit hole
+excerpt: In which I fall into a typographic rabbit hole.
 ---
 I fell into a bit of a rabbit hole after reading Matthew Butterick's [Practical Typography](https://practicaltypography.com/): I got a little obsessed with fonts for a while.
 It convinced me that I want my website to look pretty, and one important part of that is the choice of font.
 There are three applications of fonts that have been on my mind: headings and body text on my website, and a coding font for my editor (and also for code snippets on my website).
 Let's look at each in turn, but first, let's set some criteria.